 But we can help.
 We have the knowledge, we understand the challenges and we know the reality of retail too, having been there ourselves.
 At 5am.
 On a Saturday.
 In December.
 Where it’s warmer in the Produce chiller than by the back door where the deliveries arrive.

-We can help train and develop people from all sectors by building knowledge, whether they’re in a store, at head office, inside a marketing agency, or a graduate intake at a supplier.
-We can explain what really happens in store, how the mechanics of retail work, where you fit into it, and how you can make people in the chain happier by playing your part.
+We can help train and develop people from all sectors by building knowledge, whether they’re in a store or head office, inside a marketing agency, or a graduate intake at a leading supplier.
+We can explain what really happens in store, how the mechanics of retail work, where you fit in, and how you can make people in the chain happier by playing your part.